 Nearest DLR stop: Greenwich is a 16-minute walk away.

 16- Cook At The Cookery School at Little Portland Street

-> For a unique night in the capital, book a cookery class at The Cookery School at Little Portland Street.
+Book a cookery class at The Cookery School at Little Portland Street for a unique night in the capital.

-> The Cookery School has been named London’s most sustainable cooking school.
+The Cookery School has been named London’s most sustainable cooking school.

 Cookery School aims to get people back into honest and homely cooking that tastes delicious and is enjoyable to make.

 The school was set up in 2003 when the school’s founder Rosalind Rathouse noticed a decline in people passing home cooking skills to younger generations.